UglyTroLL/Swicon/README.md

 # Swicon
-Use Google Material Design Icons and FontAwesome icons as text or UIImage in your ios project
+Use 1600+ icons from FontAwesome and Google Material Icons in your iOS project in an easy and space-efficient way!